jens-limbach/SSv2-custom-sample-object/README.md

 });
 ```

-12. Add to your ```package.json``` the below directly into the cds production section.
+12. Add to your ```package.json``` the below code directly into the cds production section.
 We need to add some credentials.
 You need to replace your tenant and credentials in the below code.
 Normally you would use BTP destinations here but this way we "save" a step.

 After exactly the last curly bracket here:
 ```